n8henrie/n8henrie.github.io/_posts/2010-01-09-what-morning.md

 <span style="font-family: 'Courier New', Courier, monospace;">Wow, what a morning.
 Sunny day in Denver, CO.
 Cold enough for a coat and steamy breath that vanishes as it floats away from this wide, fourth story balcony.</p>

 <p>
   An inescapable treadmill.
-You never really get very far, and you’re almost always in a state of semi-satisfaction… quasi-complacency.
-There will always be questions… unanswered (and perhaps unanswerable) questions.
-I don’t know how much I believe in the “unanswerable” bit.
+You never really get very far, and you're almost always in a state of semi-satisfaction... quasi-complacency.
+There will always be questions... unanswered (and perhaps unanswerable) questions.
+I don't know how much I believe in the "unanswerable" bit.
 </p>

 <p>